ECHibiki/Kissu-Feedback-and-Forms/README.md

 The following is a public list of tests and tasks to be created for this project.
 ### Server Side
 1. Setup: <ins>golang, golang test suite, gin, MySQL</ins> & React
-2. Routing into presumed locations
+2. Routing into presumed locations and templating
 3. TDD for server initialization
     - start and test for settings directory, create test settings directory, build tables in test-DB, password settings, UI settings and finally verify startup.
     - Future changes to initialization must be done here
 4. TDD to handle mod login
     - Initialize and test for login function passing on correct pass
     - Initialize and test for login function failing on wrong pass
     - Future changes to passwords must be done here